View George Fain's Obituary on robesonian.com and share memories

 George's family extends special thanks to the medical staff of Keever Solace Center, the CarePartners Hospice Team, and to Asheville doctors, James Weaver, Duff Rardin and Landon Poteat; and Memory Care's doctors, Lisa Verges, Amy Cohen, and Carly Wood, SW for their caring support during George's extended illness.

-A celebration of George's Life will be held at 2 p.m. on Saturday, June 8, 2019 at Trinity Presbyterian Church in Hendersonville with Revs.
+A celebration of George's Life will be held at 2 p.m. on Saturday, June 8, 2019, at Trinity Presbyterian Church in Hendersonville, with the Revs.
 Robert Fain and Dwight Christenbury officiating.
 Burial will follow in the Fain family plot of Oakdale Cemetery in Hendersonville.
-The family will receive friends from 6 to 8 p.m. on Friday, June 7, 2019 at the funeral home in Hendersonville.
+The family will receive friends from 6 to 8 p.m. on Friday, June 7, 2019, at the funeral home in Hendersonville.

 In lieu of flowers, please consider a contribution in George Fain's honor to the AFTD, the Association for Fronto-Temporal Degeneration, at https://www.theaftd.org/support-aftds-mission/1-866-507-7222.